Ash-cloud/nanotwitter/Doc/README.txt

 - Add some script to generate payload file for load.io to send different request when doing test

-- Improved the API performance by replacing ‘where’ by ‘find_by’.
+- Improved the API performance by removing .all.